backupbrew/switchbrew/SVC.md

-If the latter is not the case, or if the process isn't attached, process to \[2.0.0+\] crash reporting (or in \[1.0.0\] just terminate the process): if EnableDebug is set, and depending on the process state (more than one crash isn't permitted) it may signal itself with ProcessEvent\_Crashed so that PM asks NS to start creport so that creports attaches to it and reports the crashes.
+If the latter is not the case, or if the process isn't attached, process to \[2.0.0+\] crash reporting (or in \[1.0.0\] just terminate the process): if EnableDebug is set, and depending on the process state (more than one crash per process isn't permitted) it may signal itself with ProcessState\_Crashed so that PM asks NS to start creport so that creports attaches to it and reports the crashes.
 Otherwise, just terminate.